-Session reuse is one of the most important mechanism to improve TLS performance: by submitting an appropriate blob to the server, a client is able to trigger an abbreviated handshake, improving latency and computation time.
-There exists two distinct ways to achieve session reuse: session identifiers as described in RFC 5246 and session tickets as depicted in RFC 5077.
+Session reuse is one of the most important mechanisms to improve TLS performance: by submitting an appropriate blob to the server, a client can trigger an abbreviated handshake, improving latency and computation time.
+There exist two distinct ways to achieve session reuse: session identifiers as described in RFC 5246 and session tickets as depicted in RFC 5077.

 While the content of this article is still technically sound, ensure you understand it was written by the end of 2011 and therefore doesn’t take into account many important aspects, like the compatibility progression of implementations with RFC 5077 and the fall of RC4 as an appropriate cipher.
 Moreover, TLS 1.3 replaced both session identifiers and session tickets with a new mechanism.

-To avoid a full TLS handshake each time a client request a resource, it is possible for the client to request an abbreviated handshake, saving a complete round-trip (100 ms) and avoiding the costliest part of the full TLS handshake.
+To avoid a full TLS handshake each time a client requests a resource, it can ask for an abbreviated handshake, saving a complete round-trip (100 ms) and avoiding the costliest part of the full TLS handshake.